aida94/Recruiter_Dashboard/README.md

-# Join Recruiter Dashboard
+# Recruiter Dashboard

 ## Context

-Join Recruiter Dashboard is a simple application in React  that display the list of candidates.
+Recruiter Dashboard is a simple application in React  that display the list of candidates.

 [ ] For each application calculate score:
   - 10% if full name provided